DIY Workflows for Captioning & Transcription

 - From the Video Manager, select your video and click Edit > Subtitles and CC.
-Click English (Automatic) to pull up the automatic captions, then click Actions > Download .srt.
-Note that Google and YouTube will not index your captions if you edit the automatic captions in the YouTube interface.
+Click English (Automatic) to pull up the automatic captions.

-Note: you do not want to download automatic captions and upload them back to YouTube without cleaning them up first.
+Note: you do not want to use YouTube’s automatic captions without cleaning them up first.
 If you upload poor quality captions, Google will flag your content as spam and penalize you in search results.

 Create a Transcript in YouTube